omerlatif123/Envirocabs-milestone-project1/README.md

 ### What is the purpose?

 The company wants the website to be simple and visually attractive to its customers.
 They also want website viewers to be given the opportunity to quickly book a cab or download their app with ease through the website.
 This is the overall goal of the company to have new and existing customers to book cabs.
-Envirocabs has also stated that they want to further expand their social media presence and therefore this must be highlighted on their website, to allow website visitors to access their Instagram, Facebook, Twitter and Snap chat.
+Envirocabs has also stated that they want to further expand their social media presence and therefore this must be highlighted on their website, to allow website visitors to access their Instagram, Facebook, Twitter and Snapchat.

-Our client is Envirocabs a start-up minicab office that is environmentally friendly.
-All Envirocabs vehicles are 100% electric and produce 0% omissions.
+Our client is Envirocabs a start-up minicab office that is environmentally friendly, all Envirocabs vehicles are 100% electric and produce 0% omissions.
 The client wants to highlight this on their website as an environmentally friendly alternative to its competitors.
 Furthermore, the company believes there is a niche in the market to attract those aiming to reduce their carbon footprint but still require cabs to travel.
 The company wants to attract new customers as its innovative and literally a breath of fresh air from its polluting competitors.
 Envirocabs wants us to also highlight the environmental initiatives to further bolster their public image.

 ## UXD